dusmcd/mcscript_v3/README.md

 **How to use**
 - In the home directory, run `make main`
-- Run the executable at `bin/main`
+- Run the executable at `bin/main <optional: source file>`
-- This will open a REPL where you can start typing commands (see below for syntax)
+- If no source file is provided, this will open a REPL where you can start typing commands (see below for syntax)

 **Testing**
 - In the home directory, run `make test`